elasticsearch-dump/elasticsearch-dump/README.md

 ```

 ## Elasticsearch's Scroll API
-Elasticsearch provides a [scroll](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html) API to fetch all documents of an index starting form (and keeping) a consistent snapshot in time, which we use under the hood.
+Elasticsearch provides a [scroll](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html) API to fetch all documents of an index starting from (and keeping) a consistent snapshot in time, which we use under the hood.
 This method is safe to use for large exports since it will maintain the result set in cache for the given period of time.

 NOTE: only works for `--output`